KID Detector Readout Electronics Development for Habitable Worlds Observatory: Single-Photon Energy-Resolving KID Detectors for HWO

 \section{Single-Photon Energy-Resolving KID Detectors for HWO}

 Several detector technologies are being considered for HWO.
-EMCCDs\cite{khan24} are sensitive optical detectors with modest cooling requirements, but the current best demonstrated dark count rate of $\sim$0.01 photons/second in the optical is not yet low enough to be subdominant to the exoplanet signal.
+EMCCDs\cite{khan24} are sensitive optical detectors with modest cooling requirements, but the current best demonstrated dark count rate of $\sim$0.01 photons per exposure (for exposure times 1-100 s, i.e. 0.01-1 sample per second) in the optical is not yet low enough to be subdominant to the exoplanet signal for the $\gg 1$ sample per second frame rate desired for despeckling algorithms.
 Linear-mode Avalanche Photodiode detectors (LmAPDs) show promise to deliver low dark counts\cite{baker23}, but are at relatively low TRL.
 EMCCDs have been demonstrated in balloon\cite{kyne20} flight, but not at the optical wavelengths required for HWO.
 LmAPDs have not yet been demonstrated in sub-orbital or spaceflight.

 Single-photon-counting energy-resolving KID detectors are excellent candidates for HWO, based on their demonstrated low dark counts, broad wavelength coverage, and high TRL6 technical readiness.
-Detectors recently demonstrated at JPL\cite{day24} have the required dark count and wavelength coverage.
+Detectors recently demonstrated at JPL\cite{day24} have the required dark count (4.4-6.6 $\times10^{-3}$ photons per second), wavelength coverage from optical to infrared, and a sample rate (i.e. frame rate) of 50 kilosamples per second.
+In several optical sub-bands, energy-resolving optical detectors have demonstrated even lower dark counts in the laboratory and deployed at a ground-based observatory\cite{swimmer23}.
 Kinetic Inductance detectors have flown in high-altitude balloon flights on BLAST\cite{sinclair20} and OLIMPO\cite{masi19} and are therefore TRL6.

 No detector technology suitable for HWO currently has the combination of required performance and full TRL, so all detector technologies require technology maturation for HWO.
 The path to scale the performance of EMCCDs and LmAPDs requires improvements in fabrication and the physical processes inside the detectors themselves.
-Because the future scaling of these fundamental detector physics investigations is not currently known, we cannot yet assure that the dark count capability will improve by the factor of ten needed meet requirements before mission implementation.
+Because the future scaling of these fundamental detector physics investigations is not currently known, we cannot yet assure that the dark count and frame rate capability will improve by the large factors needed to meet requirements before mission implementation.
 This means there is significant technical risk in baselining EMCCDs or LmAPDs for HWO at the current time.